 For example, one credit card issuer may base its decision on a cardholder’s annual household income, while another may prioritize the number of credit cards an individual already owns, along with their existing credit limits.

 In that way, card companies are drilling down into an individual’s financial history and basing their credit limit decision on myriad factors.
-Once again, the stronger a card candidate’s financial resume, the more likely that individual is to receive a higher credit card limit.
+Once again, the stronger a card candidate’s financial profile, the more likely that individual is to receive a higher credit card limit.

 Can You Spend Over Your Credit Limit?